gskinner/AS3Libs/README.txt

 ** Rndm **
 Provides simple methods for working with random values, such as Rndm.float(min, max), and Rndm.sign().
 Also includes a seeded random version.

+** SharpenFilter **
+Extends and abstracts ConvolutionFilter to provide an easy to use sharpen filter.

 ** TextFlow **
 Enables multi-field text using TextFields for applications like multicolumn text and flowing text around an image.
 Multiple versions with different capabilities.